The Beastles

 The Beastles is the name of a fictional band created by dj BC.
-The music is a mashup of music from the Beatles and the Beastie Boys.
+The music is a mashup of music from the Beatles and Beastie Boys.

 dj BC received both acclaim and controversy after the release of the self-made album 2004 dj BC presents The Beastles, which was removed at the request of Apple Corps, the owner of all The Beatles' intellectual property, including their recordings.
 In 2006 he went on to produce a second album named Let It Beast, with cover art by cartoonist Josh Neufeld.

 Critical attention

 The Boston Phoenix named dj BC as Boston's Best Lawbreaker, the Detroit Metro Times marked dj BC presents The Beastles as one of the best of 2004, and dj BC was featured in Newsweek, and Rolling Stone.